RagingGummyBear/CustomVisionProject/CustomVisionProject/Workflow.md

     - Use multiple additional algorithms to get the subclasses for the image:
         * HU Moments ~ semi good.
 Might be used to determine the possition of the mugg in the image
         * Feature matching ~ not very good, either doesnt detect or it detects not relateable features
         * Image simple thresholding ???
+(Not sure how to use)
-        * Image back propagation
+        * Image back propagation ???
+(Not sure how to sue)
-        * Image histogram compare // Not doing well.
-Allways picks the fancy class
+        * Image histogram compare on best bound and on whole image
-        * Image grayscale histogram compare
+        * Image grayscale histogram compare on best bound and on whole image
         * Use RGB overall values for random prediction ~ for this algorithm cut coffee images required
     - Use edge contours, grayscale, bounding contours, color range contours as animations to the original image during the processing